officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

   You can also unset any configuration coming from common spark configuration by setting it to `` (blank) here.

 > [!IMPORTANT]
-> Job names `daily-sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map, are used in Job start Request.
+> Job names `sales-report-job` and `logs-analysis-job` given as keys in `spark-launcher.jobs` Map, are used in Job start Request.
-> Refer to below given curl to start [daily-sales-report-job](../spark-batch-daily-sales-report-job) and Note that `jobName` in Request body must match the key name in `spark-launcher.jobs` Map, `daily-sales-report-job` in this case.
+> Refer to below given curl to start [sales-report-job](../spark-batch-sales-report-job) and Note that `jobName` in Request body must match the key name in `spark-launcher.jobs` Map, `sales-report-job` in this case.
 > It is recommended to have job name as `spring.application.name` in respective Job's `application.yml`.
 > Another thing to note about job name is that the Driver and Executor pods created for this job in Kubernetes will have this job name as prefix.
 ```curl